-As a nationally recognized non-profit hospice, Hospice of the Western Reserve serves patients of all ages, including children, wherever they are.
-We offer first-class services, unmatched by other hospice providers, with more offices close to you and your loved ones.
+As a nationally recognized non-profit hospice, Hospice of the Western Reserve serves patients of all ages, including children, in a variety of settings.
+We offer first-class services, unmatched by other hospice providers, with more services available to you and your loved ones.

-We believe the only way to enhance your quality of life is by starting with superior quality of care.
-Our staff represents the most experienced and well-trained professionals in end-of-life care, with over 3,000 collective years of hospice experience.
+Your quality of life will be enhanced by starting with superior quality of care.
+Our staff represents the most experienced and well-trained professionals in end-of-life care, with more than 3,000 collective years of hospice experience.
 We employ more nurses who have obtained the distinctive credential as a Certified Hospice and Palliative Care Nurse (CHPN) and more board certified physicians in hospice and palliative care than any other hospice program in Northern Ohio.

-Our team of caregivers provides patients a unique experience when their life is measured in months rather than years.
-Team members wrap around each patient and his or her family, bringing their own talents, skills, experience and personal style to help achieve comfort and peace.
+A team of caregivers will provide you or your loved one with a unique experience when their life is measured in months rather than years.
+Team members support each patient and his or her family, bringing their own talents, skills, experience and personal style to help achieve comfort and peace.
 We create an atmosphere of comfort by:

 We celebrate life, allowing people to be comfortable, pain free and enjoy the time they have.
 Life closure is an important goal for our patients and families which can be fostered through life enrichment and legacy work.
 We strive to facilitate the discovery of these experiences for all of our patients—whether they want to go sailing, be a chef for a day or leave a message for their loved ones.
 Quality of life is as important as length of life.
 We commit to our patients by:

 Anyone can call Hospice of the Western Reserve to start or simply inquire about services available.
 Physicians, social workers and nurses often assist family members by initiating the call.
 Early referrals are encouraged so that patients and their families can receive all the benefits of our care.